Hong Kong refuses to renew British journalist's visa, raising fears for press freedom

 Beijing

 "The Hong Kong authorities have rejected an application to renew the work visa of Victor Mallet," the Financial Times confirmed in a statement.
 "This is the first time we have encountered this situation in Hong Kong, and we have not been given a reason for the rejection."

-CNN has contacted Hong Kong immigration authorities for comment.
+The Hong Kong government told CNN it doesn't comment on individual cases, and each application is considered in accordance with prevailing laws and policies.

 As the FCC's acting head, Mallet played a prominent role in the club's refusal to cave in to Beijing's demands to cancel the talk by Andy Chan, founder of the fringe Hong Kong National Party.